 Thank you for reading my How To Trade Price Action manual.

-The next article is the My setup for 5 minute charts and daily charts.
+The next article is the My day trading setup.

 Complete list of links for all How to Trade Price Action Manual chapters.